 Professor Steve Meshnick (UNC Gillings School of Global Public Health) was internationally recognized for his global work in understanding, preventing, and treating infectious diseases, particularly malaria and HIV/AIDS.
 Professor Meshnick was also instrumental to the creation of TriCEM and served in many roles within the organization, bringing incredible insight, energy, and inspiration to our community of scientists.
 To honor his contributions to TriCEM and specifically his dedication to graduate student training, we are proud to announce the Steve Meshnick Travel Award.

 This new Travel Award will support one student per year to present their research or learn new methods that advance their research.
 TriCEM Graduate Student Awardees with work in areas related to infectious disease, global health, or evolutionary perspectives in epidemiology are eligible to apply for the Steve Meshnick Travel Award.
-Funds may be used to attend a conference to present TriCEM-funded research, or to attend a workshop or other training opportunity that will advance TriCEM-funded research.
+Funds may be used to attend (virtually or in-person) a conference to present TriCEM-funded research, or to attend (virtually or in-person) a workshop or other training opportunity that will advance TriCEM-funded research.
 Award amounts are available up to $1500.

-*Please note that although Spring 2021 Graduate Student Award applicants are welcome to apply, only successful Graduate Student Award recipients will be considered for the travel award.
-Review for the two awards will happen concurrently, with decisions for both anticipated in early June.
+*Please note that although Fall 2021 Graduate Student Award applicants are welcome to apply, only successful Graduate Student Award recipients will be considered for the travel award.
+Review for the two awards will happen concurrently, with decision for both anticipated in early December.